sayli2003/Tour-Reccomandation/README.md

 ## How to run?
 ### Deploying the software :
 1. Clone this repository
-2. Install Django on you system using 'pip install django'
+2. Install Django on your system using 'pip install django'.
-3. Navigate to the repository
+3. Navigate to the repository.
-4. run the 'python manage.py runserver' command on the terminal
+4. Run the 'python manage.py runserver' command on the terminal.

 ### Next Steps:
-5. A Link will be generated.
+5. A link will be generated.
 Open the link in a browser.
-6. You will come accros the login and Sign up page
+6. You will come across the login and Sign up page.
-7. After you login you will be redirected to the Dashboard.
+7. After you log in, you will be redirected to the Dashboard.
-8. On the Navbar, you will find important links to - Package, Destinaitions, User Profile.
+8. On the Navbar, you will find important links to - Package, Destinations, User Profile.
-9. You can Use the Search Bar to Look fr new Pacakges
+9. You can use the Search Bar to look for new Packages.

  ## Screenshots